bitrise-io/devcenter/_articles/en/reviews/managing-files-in-generic-file-storage-with-bitrise.md

 The required parameters are:

-* app slug
+* app slug.
-* generic project file's metadata: upload file name, upload file size and the user env key (you can add any name to the user env key)
+* generic project file's metadata: upload file name, upload file size and the user env key (you can add any name to the user env key).

 {% include message_box.html type="note" title="Interactive cURL call configurator" content=" You can find an interactive cURL call configurator by clicking on the `Start/Schedule a build` button on your app’s [bitrise.io](https://www.bitrise.io/) page and switching to `Advanced` mode in the popup.
 At the bottom of the popup you can find a `curl` call, based on the parameters you specify in the popup.